Kumitokiru/Echo-Feel/README.md

 Training the Model

-Open the train_model.ipynb notebook and run all cells.
+Open the train_combined.ipynb notebook and run all cells.
 This will:

 Load and combine FastText + Shopee reviews